The Phases of IT Project Management in Traditional and Agile Methodologies

 It’s time to get started.
 In the execution phase, the project resources will be allocated and managed.
 You will work to build the product or create the process for the project based on the scope from phase two.

 During the execution phase, it’s not uncommon for team members to meet frequently to define and fix problems as they arise.
 You’ll want to tackle any issues as they happen to keep the project moving along the timeline.

 4. Monitoring and Control

 As you monitor the project’s progress, you’re going to be tracking the costs and the efforts to ensure the project is on track.
+One way to optimize your monitoring and control is to unlock hybrid cloud potential with SolarWinds.
 You want to make sure that the project is adhering to the plan as much as possible.

 During the monitoring and control phase, you can prevent any chances for further disruptions in the project.

 Once the project has been tested and successful, the product or process is ready to be delivered.
 In the completion phase, you hand over and review any deliverables and get project results approved by the stakeholders.